TSkaalrud/585_CircuiTron/ReadMe.txt

 ***Audio: requires OpenAL installed?
 Not packaged in the build atm?
 Old Town Road: Driving around the corners is bumpy
 Do a Barrel Roll: Attempting to "Strafe" from a stationary position can sometimes cause a brief wild rotation.
+Graphical walls and physical walls aren't exactly 1:1 and drift over time, thus:
+Walls aren't deleted on collision or upon being shot due to a bug that would otherwise delete the wrong walls.

 How to Play:
 "W"/"S" to accelerate/decelerate